'They're dying so you can get fat in your offices': Wagner mercenary chief condemns Russian military leadership in expletive-laden tirade - KTVZ

 Prigozhin, whose Wagner mercenary group has taken on a growing role in the Ukraine conflict as Russian forces falter, has been highly visible on the front lines in recent months — where he has claimed credit for territorial gains, particularly in the battles raging around the eastern Ukrainian city of Bakhmut.

-Known for its disregard for the lives of its own soldiers, the group’s brutal and often lawless tactics are believed to have resulted in high numbers of casualties, as new recruits are sent into battle with little formal training — a process described by US Lt.
+Known for its disregard for the lives of its own soldiers, the group’s brutal and often lawless tactics are believed to have resulted in high numbers of casualties, as new recruits are sent into battle with little formal training — a process described by retired United States Lt.
 Gen. Mark Hertling as “like feeding meat to a meat grinder.”

 But as Prigozhin’s stature has increased, so too have his clashes with Shoigu and Gerasimov, prompting speculation about possible elite infighting in Moscow as Russia’s military campaign fails to advance.